danielegasparri/span-gui/docs/quick_start.md

 To get started, press the "Load!" button in the "Prepare and Load Spectra" frame to load the example files.

 The loaded spectra will appear in the central frame on the right (the white window).
 They are the optical and near-infrared (NIR) spectra of the central regions of local galaxies observed with the ESO X-shooter instrument at resolving power R = 5000.
-Simply select a spectrum with the mouse, then click "Plot" to display it.
+Simply select a spectrum with the mouse and look at the preview on the right.
+Here you can zoom, pan and read some info in real-time, such as the wavelength, the flux and an estimation of the S/N in a +-25 points window centered on the mouse cursor.
+If you want more control on the graphical panel, you can also click "Plot" to open an interactive Matplotlib window.
 Close the plot window to re-enable the main panel.
 You can now:

-- Modify the spectrum by opening the "Spectra Manipulation" panel, located in the "Utilities" frame on the right.
+- Modify the spectrum by opening the "Spectra Manipulation" panel, located in the "Preview" frame on the right.
 - Analyze the selected spectrum by activating any spectral analysis tasks.

 **Applying a Spectral Manipulation Task**